-In managing OFI AM's portfolios, our engagement has allowed our ESG team to analyse issuers via a grid of metrics and, where called for, to adjust ESG ratings accordingly in the event of a divergence with the findings of our data provider.
+In managing OFI AM's portfolios (became Ofi Invest AM on 1st January 2023), our engagement has allowed our ESG team to analyse issuers via a grid of metrics and, where called for, to adjust ESG ratings accordingly in the event of a divergence with the findings of our data provider.
 Since July 2022, four companies have been granted a bonus to their ratings on managing and recycling packaging.
 A malus was charged to three others.
 In addition, a downward adjustment was made to the ESG rating of all tiremakers, as tire abrasion is one of the main contributors to microplastic pollution.